TheBoxyBear/charttools/Docs/articles/GettingStarted.md

 - [Global events](Events.md) - Events that are not tied to an instrument.
 - Instruments - The instrument track data.

-Each of these components can be read individually from a file or directory using the non-generic version of the corresponding class, with or without a configuration object.

 ### Metadata
 Similar to reading a song, metadata is retrieved by reading a file: